 Water Treks EcoTours and Kayak Rentals, 10438 Highway 1, Jenner, 707-865-2249.

 The hillsides and redwood forests bring gorgeous Pacific Ocean views, made even finer on horseback.
-When you see the big, gentle eyes of the noble steeds, you know the creatures are well loved, living on their 378 acre scenic ocean view ranch.
-Combine happy animals with stunning open range, vistas, cliffs and beaches, and you’re in for a one-of-a-kind encounter.
-There are ocean view, trail, and dazzling sunset rides, all as relaxing or exhilarating as your experience level allows.
+When you see the big, gentle eyes of the noble steeds, you know the creatures are well loved.
+Combine happy animals with stunning open range, vistas, cliffs, and beaches, and you’re in for a special encounter.
+There are two local options for guided horseback rides, each offering beach, sand dune, and inland trail rides, all as relaxing or exhilarating as your experience level allows.

 Sonoma Canopy Tours, Occidental